10 Practical Ways to Help a Friend in Need

 5. Speak sincere words of encouragement

 NOTE: When verbally encouraging a hurting friend, it’s always best to err on the side of fewer words.
-I asked Mr. Native Texan and my mother to share ways they’ve been encouraged during hard times (and my mother has experienced more than her fair share of hard times).
+I asked my husband Greg and my mom to share ways they’ve been encouraged during hard times (and my mom has experienced more than her fair share of hard times).
 They both mentioned this concept.

 6. Send an encouraging message

-Keeping handy a stash of nice, blank cards, as well as postage stamps, makes it easier to jot down a note and send it off to a friend.
-Even a simple “I’m thinking of you” or “I’m praying for you” can be an encouragement to a friend going through a rough time.
+Keeping a stash of blank cards, as well as postage stamps, makes it easier to jot down a note and send it off to a friend.
+Even a simple “I’m thinking of you” or “I’m praying for you” can encourage a friend going through a rough time.

-And of course, an electronic message (via email, text, Facebook, etc.) is better than no message at all, but I encourage you to take it one step further and try sending a hand-written note.
+And of course, an electronic message is better than no message at all, but I encourage you to take it one step further and try sending a hand-written note.

 7. Ask how they’re doing and then LISTEN